-Object loans from Barron Hilton Flight and Space Exploration Archives, Purdue University Libraries, Karnes Archives and Special Collections.
+Object loans from Barron Hilton Flight and Space Exploration Archives, Purdue University Libraries, Karnes Archives and Special Collections, as well as Steve Grissom.

 Digital games developed with the support of the Entertainment Software Association Foundation.
 Beyond Spaceship Earth is part of The Heritage Group Center for Family Learning in STEM.